Boutique Soaps Are a Win-Win For Your Hotel:

 Where Hotels.com Coupons Can Help.

 What does Hotels.com have to do with this?
 Sometimes they will let you buy accessories for particular hotels from their own website.
-So next time you book a room with Hotels.com, you can see if there are ‘extras’ that may include cool items like artisanal soaps or a 20% off airport lounge promo code.
+So next time you book a room with Hotels.com you can see if there are ‘extras’ that may include cool items like artisanal soaps or a last-minute travel savings promo code.

 Artisan Soaps Support Your Local Community and Enhance Your Guest’s Experience….

 Why Use Local Artisan Soaps?